Swimming pools and spas

 If you have a spa or small heated pool and it meets the conditions below, then the three-yearly mandatory inspections won't apply to it and you'll be responsible for its compliance.
 We'll just need to check it once to be sure it complies.

 Spa pools can use lockable lids as a barrier if:

 - the pool has walls at least 760mm high and can't be climbed; and

 - the water surface area is 5 square meters or less; and

 - the cover restricts entry of children under 5 years of age when closed; and

 - the cover is capable of supporting a reasonably foreseeable load, and can be easily returned to the closed position; and

-If you're a pool owner and have any changes to your pool ownership status, including small heated pools, please email us.
+If you're a pool owner and have any changes to your pool ownership status, including spas and small heated pools, please email us.
 Alternatively, you can call us on 06 356 8199.